Right Arrow

 Scenario: On the deboning line, an employee quickly swaps out a dull blade.
 In the rush to keep up with quotas, the worker skips cut-resistant gloves and misses a safety guard.
 Seconds later, a deep laceration brings the line (and the worker) to a halt.

-Root Causes & Impact: Lacerations and punctures make up 28% of injuries in food manufacturing, most often from unprotected blades (45% of cases) and improper handling (Source: National Safety Council, 2025).
+Root Causes & Impact: Lacerations and punctures are a significant source of injuries in food manufacturing, often resulting from unprotected blades and improper handling.
 Production pressure, inadequate tool maintenance, and bypassed safety protocols are common factors.
 Hand injuries not only sideline workers but can cost tens of thousands in claims and lost productivity.

 Scenario: A worker on the packaging line lifts 50-pound bags repeatedly, hour after hour.
 The conveyor is too high for their frame, and prescribed stretch breaks get skipped to meet production goals.
 Weeks later, they report chronic shoulder pain and are out for medical treatment.

-How video intelligence helps: Video analytics can monitor workstations.
-Reviewing footage after near-misses or complaints uncovers ergonomic risks early.
-This visual proof helps justify adjustments—like conveyor height fixes or enforced rest breaks—before injuries take hold.
+How video analysis helps: By analyzing workstations, video analytics can identify ergonomic risks like poor posture or repetitive strain.
+This visual proof helps justify adjustments—like conveyor height fixes or enforced rest breaks—before injuries occur.

 Scenario: During a maintenance check, an experienced operator bypasses a safety interlock to clear a jam in a grinder.
 A coworker, unaware, restarts the machine.
 In seconds, the operator’s hand is caught, resulting in a life-changing amputation.

-Root Causes & Impact: Amputations are the most severe—and costly—injuries in the industry, with a staggering 47.73% amputation rate among reported incidents (Source: OSHA Report, 2025).
-The primary causes: unguarded pinch points, bypassed interlocks, and failure to follow lockout/tagout (LOTO) procedures.
+Root Causes & Impact: Amputations are among the most severe—and costly—injuries in the industry.
+The primary causes are unguarded pinch points, bypassed interlocks, and failure to follow lockout/tagout (LOTO) procedures.
 Amputations can cost $118,837 per incident (Source: Liberty Mutual Workplace Safety Index, 2023), not to mention the human cost.

 Scenario: A worker drains hot oil from a fryer into a container.
 In a rush, they use improper pouring technique, causing oil to splash onto their arms.
 Elsewhere, a coworker is exposed to cleaning chemicals without a face shield, suffering skin burns.

-Root Causes & Impact: Burns—both thermal and chemical—occur frequently in food manufacturing.
-Hot oil splashes cause 67% of burn incidents, followed by steam and chemical exposure (Source: National Safety Council, 2025).
+Root Causes & Impact: Burns—both thermal and chemical—occur frequently in food manufacturing, often from hot oil splashes, steam, and chemical exposure.
 Contributing factors include rushed work, lack of PPE, and poor hazard communication.
 These injuries lead to extended absences and a $48,671 average cost per incident (Source: Liberty Mutual Workplace Safety Index, 2023).

-How video intelligence helps: Cameras can confirm if PPE—like face shields and gloves—is being worn in high-risk zones.
-They also capture unsafe practices around hot surfaces or chemicals, providing clear feedback for coaching and compliance.
-Incident footage is invaluable for root-cause analysis and updating procedures to prevent repeat events.
+How video analysis helps: Cameras can help verify if general PPE—like safety vests—is being worn in designated high-risk zones.
+They also capture unsafe practices around hot surfaces or chemicals, delivering clear video evidence for coaching and compliance.
+Incident footage is useful for root-cause analysis and updating procedures to reduce repeat events.

-Here’s how these top five injuries challenge your operation—and how data-driven tech helps you stay ahead:
+Here’s how these top injuries affect your operation—and how data-driven tech helps you stay ahead:

 Injury Type